 It is quite difficult to meet any, and if you find it, the shark is more afraid of you than you are and moves away.

 Or he can approach it out of curiosity, nothing more.

-A shark can be dangerous if it is bothered, cornered, etc., you just have to apply common sense. the real damage has been done to this magnificent animal the movies and sensational reports. for your peace of mind you most likely won’t find any shark.
+A shark can be dangerous if it is bothered, cornered, etc., you just have to apply common sense. the real damage has been done to this magnificent animal the movies and sensational reports. for your peace of mind, you most likely won’t find any sharks.